MannLabs/alphapeptdeep/README.md

 pip install -e ".[development]"
 ```

-By default this installs loose dependancies (no explicit versioning),
+By default this installs loose dependencies (no explicit versioning),
 although it is also possible to use stable dependencies
 (e.g. `pip install -e ".[stable,development-stable]"`).